newrelic/demo-deployer/documentation/tutorial/user_stories/AcmeTelcoLite/cpu_spike.md

 # User story: CPU spike

-You're a developer working on Telco Lite and you've been paged about high response times in the Warehouse Portal.
+You're a developer working on Telco Lite and you've been paged about high response times in the warehouse portal.
 It's time to open up New Relic, uncover the source of the problem, and save the day.

 ## Prerequisites